Integrated Multiscale Domain Adaptive YOLO: Related Work

 It is worth noting that most previous approaches for domain adaptation object detection, used Faster R-CNN as the base detector.
 Despite its popularity, Faster R-CNN suffers from a long inference time to detect objects.
 As a result, it is arguably not the optimal choice for time-critical, real-time applications such as autonomous driving.
 On the other hand, one-stage object detectors, and in particular YOLO, can operate quite fast, even much faster than real-time, and this makes them invaluable for autonomous driving and similar time-critical applications.
-Furthermore, domain adaptation for the family of YOLO architectures, has received virtually no attention.
-Besides the computational advantage of YOLO, the latest version, YOLOv4, has many salient improvements and its object detection performance has improved rather significantly relative to prior YOLO architectures and more important in comparison to Faster R-CNN.
+Besides the computational advantage of the YOLO detector, YOLOv4 has many salient improvements and its object detection performance has improved rather significantly relative to prior YOLO architectures and more important in comparison to Faster R-CNN.
 All of these factors motivated our focus on the development of a new domain adaptation framework for YOLOv4.